lisp-docs/lisp-docs.github.io/docs/tutorial/using-cl-implementation.md

 **3. Package Managers:**

 * **Quicklisp:** A widely used package manager for Common Lisp.
+* **qlot**: for project based environments.
+It uses quicklisp as well as git, http, and other ways of fetching dependencies.
+* **ocicl**: new project aiming to replace quicklisp, it's also for project based environments.
 * Using Quicklisp to install and manage libraries.

 **4. Build Tools:**